DEMO REQUEST

 • In this case, a flat lesion in the distal A-colon showed JNET type 1 findings (invisible vessel pattern, regular dark spots on the surface, and similar to surrounding normal mucosa), suggesting hyperplastic or SSA/P and histologically confirmed as SSA after resection.

-COLON Prof. Seong Woo JEON
+COLON Dr. Seong Woo JEON

 COLON